FOR FURRY FRIENDSBATH TIME

-Fauna’s multispecies line to “beautify pets and their owners” consists of the shampoo with 11 “essential extracts” to moisturize dry, lifeless hair and coats; a detangling sheen and an insect and flea repellent with SPF 15 to protect both pet and owner.
+Fauna’s multispecies line to “beautify pets and their owners” consists of the shampoo with 11 “essential extracts” to moisturize dry, lifeless hair and coats; a detangling sheen and a dry shampoo to protect both pet and owner.

 But Garacochea--whose company is only a few months old--is already receiving fan mail.
 “There’s a lady who uses the shampoo on herself and Thelma, her really big white pig,” she says, laughing.
 “And the owner of Lucy, an albino bulldog in Sparks, Nev., wrote that Lucy’s multiple allergies have lessened since she began using the shampoo.”

-The Dallas, Texas, masters of Simba, an African serval (a 30-pound wildcat), sent photos and a letter extolling the virtues of the insect and flea repellent, proclaiming it “purr-fect.”
+The Dallas, Texas, masters of Simba, an African serval (a 30-pound wildcat), sent photos and a letter extolling the virtues of the shampoo, proclaiming it “purr-fect.”
 And then there’s the Moorpark show horse breeder whose animals sell for more than $500,000.